Immigration & the American Dream

 You see, the vast majority of these immigrants are honestly coming here looking to better their lives.
 Back in the old days, we had a little think called The American Dream.
 I think of America more as an ideal than as a nation, an ideal sometimes lacking today.
 The American Dream is the idea that if you come here and work, you will succeed or fail not based on what some bureaucrat says, but on your merit.
 In poker jargon, it’s the equivalent of having a “chip and a chair”, meaning that as long as you’re still sitting at the table, you’ve got a chance.
 America is the place that anyone can pick themselves up from their bootstraps, work hard, and end up a winner.
 It’s not the place that rewards complaining to government when you don’t win, or getting a lawyer and suing the winner if you happen to be the loser.
 It is, by the Ideal, a land of opportunity.
 I should point out, unfortunately, that too often the nation of America doesn’t even approach the Ideal of America these days.

 When you look at these immigrants, attempting to come here, lift themselves up by their bootstraps, and secure for themselves a better life is exactly what they’re doing.
 They’re risking life and limb, scraping together money just to get here, all for the opportunity to do backbreaking labor and scrape together more money to better themselves and their family.
+Newcomers to the US must possess a form of national ID number in order to work, file taxes, obtain Social Security, apply for bank accounts and healthcare and more – to learn more, head to novacredit.com.
 Sure, some come here to take advantage of our social services.
 But how many simply want to find a better life?
+These are all factors that need to be considered when dealing with immigration law, you can find professional immigration lawyers to help you with any concerns when traveling to or from a new country, offering you support and legal advice to help you gain the rights that you possess legally.

 As classical liberals, we believe in the theory of natural rights.
 The American Dream is the logical outgrowth of natural rights theory.
 Here’s the thing, though: while America was designed as a nation based upon natural rights, that doesn’t mean that only native-born Americans have them!